NVIDIA/cuCollections/README.md

 ### `dynamic_map`

-`cuco::dynamic_map` links together multiple `cuco::static_map`s to provide a hash table that can grow as keys are inserted.
+`cuco::dynamic_map` links together multiple `cuco::static_map`s to provide a hash table that can grow as key-value pairs are inserted.
 It currently only provides host-bulk APIs.
 See the Doxygen documentation in `dynamic_map.cuh` for more detailed information.

 #### Examples:
 - [Host-bulk APIs (TODO)]()